 MicroBooNE has already contributed effort to this project

-Architectural changes based on tool concept.
-Note, this doesn’t have to be a ‘tool’.
-This is about agreeing what certain interfaces look like.
+Architectural changes to define algorithm interfaces for layered algorithms.

-Purpose: Provide a well-defined set of interfaces for layering algorithms within a framework that allows for run-time configurability the level of art modules
+Purpose: Provide a well-defined set of interfaces for layering algorithms within a framework that allows for run-time configurability below the level of art modules, e.g., the art “tool” currently under development

 The primary target for this change are the algorithms used to generate, process and deconvolve raw signals from the detector

-The goal is to provide a set of tools that will allow algorithms that are currently detector dependent to be generalized and incorporated into the core LArSoft code
+A major thrust is to provide a set of tools that will allow algorithms that are currently detector dependent to be generalized and incorporated into the core LArSoft code

 Resources: The LArSoft team and (proposed) experiment effort.

 DUNE has already contributed effort to a similar project

+Note: new architectures do not need to be base around the art “tool.
+This is primarily about agreeing what certain interfaces look like.

 TPC topology / locality in the Geometry service.
-Helpful to know quickly who your nearest neighbors are.

 Purpose: To provide a mechanism to efficiently determine the TPCs adjacent to a given TPC, as would be needed to follow tracks and showers that cross TPC boundaries